Last Updated July 25, 2020

 They’ll offer you $573 or $569 with a free tote bag for every Belize corporation you set up.

-If you’re looking for the cheapest offshore setup, shopping around for the lowest price on Google is the way to get it.
+If you’re looking for the cheapest offshore company formation, shopping around for the lowest price on Google is the way to get it.

-But, the cheapest probably isn’t the solution you’re really looking for.
+But the cheapest offshore incorporation probably isn’t the solution you’re really looking for.

 Over the years, I’ve learned the hard way about the high cost of doing things cheaply.